-According to the complaint, filed Oct.
+According to the complaint, filed on Oct.
 5 in federal court, officers killed Lloyd Napouk in 2018 “for refusing to comply with their commands and not because he ever constituted a threat.”

 It called the shooting “excessive and unreasonable,” and names the Metropolitan Police Department, Sgt.
-Buford Kenton and officer Cameran Gunn as defendants.
+Buford Kenton and Officer Cameran Gunn as defendants.

 Metro declined to comment on the lawsuit, citing pending litigation.